The most common symptoms of early-stage breast cancer are new lumps, changes to skin texture or color, dimpling, and swelling.

 Ductal carcinoma in situ

-Ductal carcinoma in situ refers to an area of abnormal cells that are confined to one of the breast’s milk ducts.
+Ductal carcinoma in situ refers to an area of abnormal cells on one milk duct.

-When a person receives this diagnosis, it means that the cells have not invaded surrounding breast tissue.
-However, having ductal carcinoma in situ can
+When a person receives this diagnosis, the cells have not invaded the surrounding breast tissue.
+However, having ductal carcinoma in situ can increase the risk of developing invasive breast cancer later.

 Invasive ductal carcinoma